MichaelCorelli/Calibration_of_a_real_Robot/README.md

 The calibration algorithhm uses an iterative **Lenberg-Marquardt** optimization, combining **gradient descent** and the **Gauss-Newton method**.

 This approach estimates both:
-- the correction matrix X, which compensates for systematic odometric distortions
-- the kinematic parameters
+- the robot's kinematic parameters
 - the trasformation of the laser with respect to the robot frame.

-The initial state vector is composed of:
+The initial state vector includes:
-- a 3x3 matrix X, initialized as the product of a rotation matrix (modeling the initial guess of the steering offset) and a diagonal scaling matrix (containing a good guess for traction, steering and angular gain)
-- the initial axis lenght of the robot
+- a reasonable initial guess for the kinematic parameters
 - the initial guess of the laser trasformation $x$, $y$, and $\theta$

-This provides a more informed starting point than using an identity matrix.
+This provides a more informed starting point than a naive initialization.

 The optimization is based on minimizing the error between the incremental poses obtained from odometry and the tracking system, also considering the laser transformation.
 Convergence is controlled by: